lalrpop/lalrpop/lalrpop/src/lr1/lane_table/README.md

 it would include context for the other items, though that doesn't play into the final machine execution).

+At this point we've covered enough to handle the grammar G0.
+Let's turn to a more complex grammar, grammar G1, and then we'll come back to cover the remaining steps.

 ### Second example: the grammar G1

 G1 is a (typo corrected) version of the grammar from the paper.
 This